tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 ### Step 7: Creating a Pull-Request

-After the iterative process of doing code changes, and testing the image, we are ready to contribute our changes back to the "master" branch.
+After the iterative process of doing code changes, and testing the image, we are ready to contribute our changes back to the "main" branch.

-Therefore a Pull-Request (PR) is created from our feature branch `feature/issue-3456` into "master" using GitHub UI.
+Therefore a Pull-Request (PR) is created from our feature branch `feature/issue-3456` into "main" using GitHub UI.

 #### Automatically Run Tests